 - What are the best practices for evergreen content?

 We’ll answer all those questions and more as we take a deep dive into evergreen content.

 What is Evergreen Content?

-The evergreen term describes content that stays fresh and relevant over long periods of time.
-Why is this kind of content called “evergreen?”
+Evergreen content describes content that stays fresh and relevant over long periods of time.
+Why use the “evergreen” term?

 Think of an evergreen tree.
 In a forest of trees that shed their leaves, an evergreen tree stays perpetually full of life.
 Any shedding of needles happens so gradually that a casual observer would barely even notice.

 Apply this description to evergreen content.
 Like the trees, this type of content stays full of life via search volume, leading to continuous organic traffic generation.

 Ultimately, evergreen content is lasting, relevant, and purposeful long past its publication.
 That’s the inherent value of evergreen content and why it’s crucial to creating SEO content.

 Now that you have a basic understanding of SEO evergreen content, let’s look at some examples.